Õ: Estonian

-Guarani
+Guaraní

-In the Guarani language, Õ is the 22nd letter and fourth nasal vowel of the alphabet, similar to the Spanish "o", but with a stressed nasalization.
+In Guaraní, Õ is the 22nd letter and fourth nasal vowel of the alphabet, similar to the Portuguese "õ", but with somewhat less stressed nasalization.

 Hungarian

 In Hungarian, Õ only appears when a typeface (font set) does not contain a proper "ő" letter, which is an "o" with a double acute diacritic.

 Samogitian

 In Samogitian the letter Õ represents, as in Estonian, the unrounded back vowel //ɤ// which is unique to Samogitian and is not found in Standard Lithuanian, this is a rather new innovation brought on by the ensuing efforts of standardising Samogitian, this letter alleviates the confusion between the two distinct pronunciations of the letter ė.

 Portuguese

 In the Portuguese language, the symbol Õ stands for a nasal close-mid back rounded vowel, also written /[õ]/ in IPA.
 It is not considered an independent letter of the alphabet: the tilde is the standard diacritic for nasalization.

 Vietnamese

 In the Vietnamese language, the symbol Õ stands for the sound /[ɔ]/ with creaky voice (rising tone with a glottal break followed by a continuation of the rising tone).
 Vietnamese also has derived letters Ỗ/ỗ and Ỡ/ỡ.